NCAR/geocat-f2py/INSTALLATION.md

 development environment containing all of the packages required to build GeoCAT-f2py.
 The file `environment_Linux.yml` is intended to be used on Linux systems, while `environment_Darwin.yml` should be used on macOS.
-It is necessary to have separate `environment_*.yml` files because Linux and macOS use different C compilers, although the following commands should work on both Linux and macOS:
+It is necessary to have separate `environment_*.yml` files because Linux and macOS use different compilers, although the following commands should work on both Linux and macOS:

     conda env create -f build_envs/environment_$(uname).yml